rahul1593/PID-Control/README.md

     pid.Kd = 1.9;
   }
 ```
 This helps in smoothing the response of the controller when car gets high error values and avoids sudden turns.
 If the car has less error and is near center of the road, a lower value of `Kd` is used so that the car remains at the center.
-Also in between turns, lower value of `Kd` will ensure smooth turing of the car, because if error is small, controllers response will be mild but accurate.
+Also in between turns, lower value of `Kd` will ensure smooth turning of the car, because if error is small, controller's response will be mild but accurate.

 So, after using the above PID parameter values and variable throttle, car manages higher speeds on straight road and slows down near turns.